acemod/ACE3/wiki/feature/fastroping.md

 1. FRIES preparation, usually consisting of opening the helicopters doors and the extension of the hooks (not necessary for some helicopters)
 2. Rope deployment

-You can safely prepare the FRIES in base or during flight do speed up the insertion.
+You can safely prepare the FRIES in base or during flight to speed up the insertion.

-Not all helicopters are equipped with a FRIES by default and need to be synched with the "Equip FRIES" module in the editor.
+Not all helicopters are equipped with a FRIES by default and need to be synchronized with the "Equip FRIES" module in the editor.
 If the helicopter cannot carry a FRIES, an error message will appear.

 ## 4. Dependencies